Senate budget heading to a veto

 Wouldn’t it be nice if our state elected officials worked together amicably to craft a biennial budget?
 One with the primary purpose of meeting needs instead of furthering political agendas.
 One passed in time to begin the new fiscal budget year.

 For a while, in January, it looked like that might happen.
-The governor, House speaker and Senate leader were making nice about cooperating, but that didn’t last long.
-Gov. Roy Cooper presented his budget proposals and they immediately started collecting dust on legislative shelves.
+The governor, House Speaker and Senate Leader were making nice about cooperating, but that didn’t last long.
+Gov. Cooper presented his budget proposals and they immediately started collecting dust on legislative shelves.
 It was evident the three couldn’t even agree on a target amount of spending the first year.
 Cooper wanted $26.6 billion.
 The House advocated for $26.4 and the Senate $25.5 billion.

 We could go into detail discussing the pros and cons of the Senate budget, but it’s not worth the effort.
 If their proposal (or anything similar to it) ends up passing, it will be dead on arrival on Gov. Cooper’s desk.
 He will veto for several reasons, but perhaps the biggest is the special provisions contained in the document.